DracoBlue/jsb/README.md

 How does it work?
 -----------------

-The idea behind JsBehaviour is pretty simple.
+The idea behind jsb is pretty simple.
 Put a class (jsb_) on all elements which should be enriched/enhanced by javascript.
 Additionally put a class `jsb_`*keyword* on the element to define which behaviour should be applied to the element.